 More Jeweler Talk, What Are Points?

 Each carat is divided into 100 points.
-Thus, 1/2ct equals 50 points.
-3/4ths of a carat equals 75pts.
-So a Jeweler could write this about a half carat diamond: .50cts., meaning it is 50/100ths of a carat, but in conversation he’d say, “it’s a 50 pointer,” or “that’s a half carat.”
-It’s just something to know to talk the talk and better communicate with your jeweler.
+Thus, .50cts or a 1/2 carat, equals 50 points.
+A 3/4 carat size equals 75pts.
+So a Jeweler could write this about a half carat diamond: .50cts, meaning it is 50/100ths of a carat, but in conversation he’d say, “it’s a 50 pointer,” or “that’s a half carat” or she might say, “this is a half cararter.”
+It’s nice to know the talk, to better communicate with your jeweler.

 A one carat (1ct.) round brilliant cut diamond set in a simple four prong setting of medium quality, could cost you $5,000.00 to $6,000.00.
 That’s a ring with one diamond.

 A one carat (1ct.
-TW.) round brilliant cut multi-diamond band ring might cost you $2500.00 to $3500.00.
-The smaller diamonds do not cost as much per carat as the larger single stone price.
+TW.) round brilliant cut multi-diamond band ring might cost you $2000.00 to $3000.00.
+The smaller diamonds do not cost as much per carat as the larger single gem price.

-Isn’t the Total Weigh in my Girl’s Ring the Most Important Thing?
+Isn’t the Total Weight in my Girl’s Ring the Most Important Thing?

 Nope!
 Just know that the center or largest diamond in the engagement ring is the most important diamond in the ring.
 Don’t get romanced by a multi-diamond 3ct.
 TW. mish mosh of little diamonds with the largest gemstone weighing in at .30cts.